 Collagen is the structural protein found in all animal tissue.
 It holds our muscles to our bones, provides structural support for veins and arteries, and more.
 Vitamin C is required for collagen synthesis along with the amino acids proline and lysine.
-When you don't have enough collagen, you may have thin skin and weaker blood vessels, bones, tendons and ligaments.
+When you don't have enough collagen, you may have thin skin and weaker blood vessels, bones, tendons, and ligaments.
 This can lead to aneurysms (blood vessel wall thinning), possible stroke, and even the ruptured ligaments and tendons commonly seen in sports injuries.
 High doses of vitamin C when administered by IV can bolster skin and connective tissue and prevent these outcomes.

-Vitamin C may have a direct effect against infectious agents like bacteria, viruses, and even cancer cells.
+Vitamin C may have a direct effect on infectious agents like bacteria, viruses, and even cancer cells.
 The use of Vitamin C in cancer is still controversial but is being studied and is promising.
 At very high doses it can generate peroxide (H2O2) which may account for this effect.

 Vitamin C even in high doses of 1.5 grams/ kg (over 100 grams) is safe and tolerated very well with very few side effects

 Vitamin C (ascorbate) is a powerful antioxidant and several critical enzymes require vitamin C in the synthesis of collagen from proline and lysine.
-Vitamin C is, therefore, required for the maintenance of normal connective tissue as well as for wound healing since synthesis of connective tissue is the first event in wound tissue remodeling.
+Vitamin C is, therefore, required for the maintenance of normal connective tissue as well as for wound healing since the synthesis of connective tissue is the first event in wound tissue remodeling.
 Vitamin C is also necessary for bone remodeling due to the presence of collagen in the organic matrix of bones.

 Vitamin C therapy has been used by some providers to treat:

-Some providers also utilize high dose vitamin C therapy to help aid the body’s natural recovery process.
+Some providers also utilize high-dose vitamin C therapy to help aid the body’s natural recovery process.
 Like all forms of IV therapy, the amount of vitamin C that will be prescribed varies depending on the nature of your ailments.
 Vitamin C therapy is commonly considered a form of micronutrient infusion.

 Vitamin C therapy is most often performed in a medical office setting and is administered by a medical professional.
 The amount of time taken during a session will vary depending on the condition being treated and the amount of vitamin C being delivered.

 High dose vitamin C infusions, a form of IV therapy, may provide relief for a variety of health ailments and painful conditions.
-Request IV therapy information today call 407-692-1965 or contact Dr. Asim Rahman online.
+Request IV therapy information today call (407) 456-8082 or contact Dr. Asim Rahman online.